-1. AUDIT FEES
+1. Audit Fees

 Fees paid to auditors, statutory or internal is included in office and administration overheads.
-Even accrued expenses are to be taken as overheads.
+Even accrued expenses are to be considered as overheads.

-The degree of fluctuation in office expenses is much less than that of works expenses.
-They can be estimated easily on the basis of last year's profit and loss account after making due allowance for known or anticipated changes.
+The degree of fluctuation in office expenses is much lesser than that of works expenses.
+These can be estimated easily on the basis of last year's profit and loss account after making due allowance for known or anticipated changes.